Hot Desking & Desk Booking

 Hot desking vs. hoteling: What’s the difference?

-Hot desking is when employees sit down at any available desk for the day without booking, whereas hoteling is when employees book unassigned seating in advance.
+Hot desking is when employees sit down at any available hot desk for the day without booking, whereas hoteling is when employees book unassigned seating in advance.
 Many people incorrectly use the terms hot desking and office hoteling interchangeably, but they are not the same thing.

 Hot desking vs. free addressing: What’s the difference?

-Both hot desking and free addressing both offer unassigned seating to employees on a first-come, first-served basis—no booking required.
+Both hot desking and free addressing offer unassigned seating to employees on a first-come, first-served basis—no booking required.
 The difference is that free addressing desks use workplace sensors to track when each desk is occupied or empty.
-In a hot desking scenario, an employee casts their eye around the space to figure out which desks are available.
+In a hot desking environment, an employee casts their eye around the space to figure out which desks are available.
 With free addressing, employees simply open their company’s workplace management software or app to see which desks are available.

 Integrating hot desking isn’t a one-and-done experience.
 Tracking desk usage and ensuring that available hot desks reflect the needs of your team takes time.